 Tumour markers

-In pure germinomas and mature teratomas, both HCG and AFP are not elevated.
-HCG is typically raised in the presence of choriocarcinoma and AFP in yolk sac tumours [25].
-Secreting NGGCTs are diagnosed if AFP or HCG is higher than defined threshold in the CSF or serum [Murray et al. Delphi].
-In US and Europe those thresholds are described as HCG level of 50 IU/L and/or AFP 10 ng/ml).
-The threshold is a pragmatic approach to diagnosis of icGCTs what aims to minimise morbidity from neurosurgery.
-In some countries diagnosis is still made from histology following biopsy or gross total resection [].
+In mature teratomas, neither HCG nor AFP are elevated.
+HCG is typically raised in the presence of choriocarcinoma and AFP in yolk sac tumours [25] but lower levels of HCG elevation are frequently seen in germinoma and of AFP in immature teratoma.
+Embryonal carcinoma are usually marker-negative but may produce low levels of AFP and/or HCG.
+Thresholds for these are not clear-cut, leading to potential inaccuracies in diagnosis.
+NGGCTs are diagnosed if the AFP or HCG level is higher than defined thresholds in the CSF or serum [Murray et al. Delphi – Lancet Oncology 2015].
+In US and Europe those thresholds are taken as HCG levels of 50 or 100 IU/L and/or AFP 10 or 25 ng/ml).
+The threshold is a pragmatic approach to diagnosis of icGCTs aiming to minimise morbidity from neurosurgery.
+In some countries diagnosis is still made from histology following biopsy or gross total resection [63].

 Imaging